-Student records will be managed by the district records custodian in the following manner:
+The district records custodian will manage student records in the following manner:

 Type of Records

-Student records will be divided into two categories: the cumulative folder and supplementary records.
+Student records are divided into two categories: the cumulative folder and supplementary records.

 A. Cumulative folder